Itinerary 🌍

 Overall Experience 🤓

 We really had a good time in all the islands, and would highly recommend to visit.
-While the landscapes are gorgeous and the water warm enough to enjoy the beach, the most unique feature is the amount, diversity and behavior of animals.
+While the landscapes are gorgeous and the water warm enough to enjoy the beach, the most unique feature is the amount, diversity and behaviour of animals.
 We saw so many big turtles, sea lions, sharks, sea iguanas and huge birds from very close without scaring them.
 We also found very friendly locals, working hard to preserve their wonderful islands.

 The only thing to take in consideration is the budget.
 Everything is very expensive, almost same level as French Polynesia, most specifically the touristic tours and attractions.
 Regardless, save some money, bring your snorkelling gear and book your ticket!